XWhite-Hat/musichat/README.md

 ---

-## Acknowledgement of AI

-First and foremost I want to point out that I have used AI to help me create this project.
-My usual coding standards are so far removed from good practice that I decided instead of dumping a load of incoherent gibberish and calling it a project;
-I opted to use AI as a way of making sure my code is legible enough for anyone to read and understand.
-The core idea, implementation and percieved gaps in other applications I was filling were and are, entirely my own.

----

 ## What it does

 - **Chat song requests** — viewers use commands to add YouTube or SoundCloud tracks.
 Per-user queue limits, a `wrongsong`-like undo command (with automatic channel point refunds), and a pause-requests toggle for the streamer.